 Generally, the female of this species lays around 3 - 12 eggs.
 Young ones hatch after a period of two weeks.
 Offspring may vary in terms of color; they may appear to be completely white or have a light shade of gray.
 The one prominent factor would be the orange color on the cheeks (this indicates a male Zebra Finch).

-They are known for their typical sounds, and the interesting fact remains to be the different songs sung by every male.
+Known for their typical sounds, the interesting fact remains to be the different songs sung by every male.
 Their call can be aptly described as a beep, and a variety of tunes are composed with varied levels of these beeps.
 Males sing at puberty.
 While mating, males use a high-pitched sound.
 Young males emulate the male parent for the various vocal sounds.

-They can consume a variety of fruit seeds and small insects.
-They also consume vegetables, fruits, ripening grass seeds, worms, etc. They are known to feed on the ground.
-They also help plants to reproduce naturally, because being messy eaters, they tend to drop seeds around.
+They can consume fruit seeds, small insects, vegetables, fruits, ripening grass seeds, worms, etc. They feed on the ground and help plants to reproduce naturally, by dropping the seeds around while eating.